therealryan/bowlby/README.md

 By default it'll come up on port `56567` - you should see console output to that effect.

+## As a container

+bowlby ships with a basic Dockerfile and docker-compose configuration.
+Clone this repository and copy `.env.defaults` to .env and add your GitHub token.
+Then, run `docker compose up -d` to start bowlby on port 56567.

+bolwby does not currently provide pre-built images.
+Pull requests are welcome to add them!

 ## Usage

 Point a browser at the instance (e.g.: if you're running it locally then `http://localhost:56567`) and the root page will show a form that accepts two types of links: